 What Is The Purpose Of The TEAS Exam?

-Who Needs To Take The TEAS Exam?
+Who Needs To Take The TEAS Test?

-The TEAS exam is a common requirement at many (not all) nursing schools and programs.
+The TEAS test is a common requirement at many (not all) nursing schools and programs.
 These nursing schools use the TEAS scores to evaluate applications and identify who is a good candidate for nursing school.
 You must pass the exam and get a high score to get admission into any nursing school that requires the TEAS.

 What Is On The TEAS Exam For Nursing?

 The TEAS exam covers four academic areas – Math, Reading, Science, and English and Language Usage.
 It uses a multiple-choice format, offering four potential answers to each question.
 Each subject is administered separately and has its own time limit and scores.